Financial-Times/concept-search-api/README.md

 curl -XPOST {concept-search-api-url}/concept/search?include_deprecated=true -d '{"term":"FOO"}'
 ```

-Exact matches are preferred over partial ones and an example of search results with scoring would look like this:
+Exact matches are preferred over partial ones and an example of search results with scoring and include deprecated would look like this:
 ```
 [
   {